 Licence: For moving large vehicles, drivers need a specialist licence category.
 C1+E certification will allow drivers to tow vehicles up to 7.5 tonnes MAM (maximum authorised mass).
 An HGV licence will mean that the driver can tow any commercial tractor.
 Always ensure you’re employing a properly licenced driver.

 Experience: Though a driver may be licenced it doesn’t mean that they are well trained in the intricacies of transporting specific vehicles.
-It’s best to find out if the driver has knowledge of transporting heavy machinery before you hire them.
+It’s best to find out if the driver has knowledge of tractor transportation before you hire them.
 An expert isn’t necessary, but it helps!

 List your vehicle on Shiply, along with where it’s going and when you need it there – this will let available transporters quote for the transport job.
 Companies will compete to win your business, driving the price down.

-You can compare quoting transport companies based on their price as well as the reviews they have received from other Shiply users.
+You can compare quotes from rated tractor transportation companies based on their price as well as the reviews they have received from other Shiply users.

 Find a quote you’re happy with, and then accept to get your tractor moved.

 Most deliveries will be able to bring your machine right up to your gate; if you have restricted access for large vehicles then you may need to drive your tractor part of the way.